 It really is not so complicated.
 The murder-massacre of Newtown was made possible by semi-automatic weapons.
 The answer is simple.
-Difficult, yes, but simple: a semi-automatic weapons buyback or other measures to reduce and restrict the weaponry.
-But as anthropologists, we may not figure this one out until we get walloped and wonder what happened.
+Difficult, yes, but simple.
+The U.S. needs a semi-automatic weapons ban and other measures to reduce and restrict the weaponry.
+But anthropologists don’t always figure this out until we get walloped and wonder what happened.
 Or as Ulf Hannerz put it:

 We may remember one gentleman, fairly long ago, who proclaimed that “whenever I hear the word ‘culture’, I reach for my revolver.”
 I am afraid that, if he had been a certain kind of present-day anthropologist, he may have done so only to shoot himself in the foot.
-(Anthropology’s World, 2010:53; see also Gun Culture and Anthropology on Culture)
+(Anthropology’s World, 2010:53)

 Anthropology’s World, indeed.
-Got some great anthropological analysis from my hometown paper, The Daily Star, as my Republican state senator warns me about indulging in gun control laws as a knee-jerk reaction, that would sidestep “highly complex and complicated societal issues.”
+After Newtown, I could get great anthropological analysis from my hometown paper, The Daily Star.
+My Republican state senator warned me about indulging in gun control laws as a knee-jerk reaction.
+If I did that, it would sidestep “highly complex and complicated societal issues.”
 Because after all, “there is no easy answer” and we need to investigate this “culture of violence.”
 The Republican assemblyman “wants to see a ‘thoughtful’ investigation that would shed light on the ‘root causes’ behind Friday’s massacre. . . .
 ‘The big issue is to understand why this happened.'”

 Sound familiar?
 Were those Republican representatives reading Neuroanthropology, where anthropologist Daniel Lende writes that there are No Easy Answers?
 Lende’s thoughtful piece is full of those highly complex and complicated societal issues.
 It’s holistic anthropology at its best.
 It’s the kind of anthropology we all love.
 “We need a multi-dimensional approach for a multi-dimensional problem.
 But we also need better answers to the question Lt.
 Paul Vance posed for us, and so many have asked ourselves since Friday–Why?”

 Don’t get me wrong.
-I love Daniel Lende–if it weren’t for his re-tweets, you wouldn’t be reading this today, and he’s been blogging about gun violence for longer than most of us have been blogging.
+I love Daniel Lende.
+If it weren’t for his re-tweets, you wouldn’t be reading this today, and he’s been blogging about gun violence longer than most anthropologists have been blogging.
 I love anthropological holism.
-I love multi-dimensional anthropological complexity, especially when it’s posed against uni-dimensional and absurd biological reductionism.
+I love multi-dimensional anthropological complexity, especially when it’s posed against uni-dimensional and absurd biological reductionism.1

-But we have to wake up and smell the complex holistic coffee.
-Complexity, complicated, no easy answers, root causes, asking why: those have all become Republican talking points.
+Anthropologists need to wake up and smell the complex holistic coffee.
+Complexity, complicated, no easy answers, root causes, asking why: those have all become NRA/Republican talking points.
 And it’s not because they’re about to enroll in an anthropology class near you.
 They’ll cut your anthropology budget faster than you can call Florida Governor Rick Scott.
-It’s because complexity is the new code word for legislative paralysis, because gun control is too simple, because even if they allow for some gun control it’s going to get tied to censorship and speech lockdowns, and we can probably bet on yet more money for police and prisons, but hey we’re now in a battle for public safety.
+Complexity is the new code word for legislative paralysis.

 Fortunately Greg Downey, Lende’s now ex-pat Australian colleague, gives us a bit of perspective:

-Indeed, as I wrote in the more policy-oriented reflections Fiscal Cliff Stimulus Package for a Semi-Automatic Weapons Buyback, Australia is the model to copy here.
+Indeed, as I wrote in the more policy-oriented reflections on a Semi-Automatic Weapons Buyback, Australia is the model to copy here.
 They did it.
 We can too.

 People think we have a violence problem in the United States, but we really don’t.
 We’re an average country in terms of all the violence measures you can think of, in terms of crime.
 But where we’re very different is guns.
 We have lots more guns than anybody else, particularly handguns.
 A lot of countries have hunting rifles, but we have these handguns, and then we have these assault weapons.
 Secondly, we have by far the most permissive gun control laws, the weakest gun policies of any country.
 It’s not even close.
 Not surprisingly, we have more gun crime and more gun homicide.